Physicists Announce First Results from Daya Bay's Final Dataset

 The Daya Bay Reactor Neutrino experiment is supported by the Ministry of Science and Technology of China, the DOE Office of Science High Energy Physics program, the Chinese Academy of Sciences, the National Natural Science Foundation of China, and other funding agencies.
 The Daya Bay collaboration has 237 participants at 42 institutions in Asia, Europe, and North America.

-*Physicists measure theta13 in terms of its oscillation amplitude, or what is mathematically written as sin22q13.
+*Physicists measure theta13 in terms of its oscillation amplitude, or what is mathematically written as sin22θ13.

 Brookhaven National Laboratory is supported by the Office of Science of the U.S. Department of Energy.
 The Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
 For more information, please visit science.energy.gov